-I am a third year PhD student in Department of Mathematics, Duke University.
+I am a fourth year PhD student in Department of Mathematics, Duke University.
 My advisor is Prof. Rick Durrett.
 I am broadly interested in probability theory, especially interacting particle systems.
 Models I have investigated include SIS process(contact process), SIR process and coalescing random walk process.

 I have also worked on determinantal point process on the sphere, zeros of random polynomials and degree correlation of stochastic networks.